mvxGREEN/SoundLoaderAndroid/Readme.md

 2. OR tap "share" then "SoundLoader" in Soundcloud
 3. Tap download button

 Done!
-File will be downloaded to internal storage, in the Documents directory.
+File will be downloaded to your device's Documents directory.

 ## [Demo](https://youtu.be/Evi0wVs-WLI?si=z8fdNlIfUhn9m3Xa)